AidenWebsploit/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move -> Move all files that begin with a capital letter 101-clean_emacs -> Delete all files in the current working directory that end with the ~ character 102-tree -> Making interleaving directories using mkdir command
+100-lets_move -> Move all files that begin with a capital letter 101-clean_emacs -> Delete all files in the current working directory that end with the ~ character 102-tree -> Making interleaving directories using mkdir command 103-commas -> How to list contents of current working directory stylishly